ScalarJerk/366/README.md

 ---
 Example:
-Certainly!
-I'll break down this record for you, explaining each component:

-1. 51615 - This appears to be a frame number or timestamp.
-2. 3 - This might be related to the gesture type or some other identifier.
-3. 6632 - This could be another identifier or metadata.

-The rest of the record contains data for each of the 25 joints.
+The record contains data for each of the 25 joints.
 Each joint's data is enclosed in parentheses and follows this structure:
 (JointName, TrackingState, X, Y, Z, ScreenX, ScreenY)

 Let's break down the data for the first few joints: